-Diane Abbott apologises for suggesting Jewish people don’t face racism
+Diane Abbott suspended by Labour after suggesting Jewish people do not face racism

 Ms Abbot added: “Racism takes many forms, and it is completely undeniable that Jewish people have suffered its monstrous effects, as have Irish people, Travellers and many others.
 Once again, I would like to apologise publicly for the remarks and any distress caused as a result of them.”

-The Labour left-winger had been responding to a column by Tomiwa Owolade arguing that that Irish, Jewish and Traveller people all suffer from racism.
+The Labour left-winger had been responding to a Guardian column by Tomiwa Owolade arguing that that Irish, Jewish and Traveller people all suffer from racism.

 Ms Abbott had written: “In pre-civil rights American, Irish people, Jewish people and Travellers were not required to sit at the back of the bus.
-In apartheid South Africa, these groups were allowed to vote.
+In apartheid South Africa, these groups were allowed to vote.”

 The MP for Hackney North and Stoke Newington added: “And at the height of slavery, there were no white-seeming people manacled on the slave ships.”

+“To reduce the racism faced by Jews to mere prejudice when in living memory six million Jews were systematically slaughtered in Europe for their race is grossly offensive,” said spokeswoman Fiona Sharpe.

+She added: “In the UK today one in five of all Jews have suffered a racist attack, with more than one in three Gypsy, Roma and Traveller reporting the same.
+Ms Abbott is either woefully misinformed or deliberately bigoted.
+Neither should be tolerated.”

-Among those condemning the remarks, Tory peer Lord Wolfson said: “Minimising anti-Jewish racism as mere ‘prejudice’ is shameful from someone who takes the Labour whip.”
+Among others condemning the remarks, Tory peer Lord Wolfson said: “Minimising anti-Jewish racism as mere ‘prejudice’ is shameful.”

 A close ally of Mr Corbyn, Ms Abbott said it was “extraordinary” for Labour leader Sir Keir Starmer to have formally blocked him from standing as a Labour candidate at the next election.